 Of particular note is the change in time requirement.
 The current Professional Ethics Module generally takes no more than 4 hours.
 The new module covers more material and accordingly will take around 20 hours.

 The new module will no doubt be beneficial but it does take a significantly larger time commitment.
-If you’re studying for the ACCA now, it might be wise to take your Ethics module before the changes in October this year.
+If you’re studying for the ACCA now, it might be wise to take your Ethics module before the changes in October 2017.